 The Champlain Bridge has undergone numerous major repairs over the years, and has reached the end of its useful service life.
 In light of this, the federal government decided to deconstruct the old structure and build a new one.
 Deconstruction will liberate seven hectares on the shorelines and allow for the creation of land for public use.
 This component of the project, entitled “Héritage Champlain”, is a program aimed at enhancing the value of the shorelines and the Estacade that crosses the St. Lawrence River.
+The deconstruction work was carried out within the overall budget of $400M allocated to the project.

 Specific characteristics of the structure